paulsuh/pytest-scenario-files/README.md

 would all be loaded.

-Be careful of tests with names where the name of one is an extended version of the other.
-If you have two tests named `test_foo()` and `test_foo_bar()`, a data file with the name `data_foo_bar.yaml` will be parameterized for *both* tests.
+*Caution*: Beware of situations where the name of one test is an extended version of another.
+E.g., if you have two tests named `test_foo()` and `test_foo_bar()`, a data file with the name `data_foo_bar.yaml` will be loaded for *both* tests.
 To prevent this, split the two test functions into two separate files in two different directories or change the name of one of the test functions.
 See `test_load_file_extended_name.py` and `test_load_separate_subdirs.py` in the unit test files for this package for concrete examples of what might happen and how to avoid it.